omega8cc/boa/docs/MODULES.md

       variable to list modules which should never be disabled by the running weekly maintenance agent.

+NOTE: Enforcement acts on the module, never on its files.
+Modules are
+      matched and switched off by name in the site's own enabled list, so it makes no difference whether the module sits in the bundled o_contrib tree, in sites/all/modules, in a single site's modules directory, or in a codebase you maintain yourself.
+Duplicate copies on disk collapse to one registry entry, so one disable covers them all.
+Nothing is ever deleted, moved or edited on disk to enforce this -- a disabled module stays exactly where you put it.

 Supported core version is listed for every module or theme as [D6] and/or [D7].